jhpyle/docassemble/_docs/background.md

 {% include side-by-side.html demo="email-to-case-simple" %}

 In order for this feature to work, your server must be configured to receive e-mails.
+If you are using [Docker], this involves:
+* Disabling any e-mail server already running on the [Docker] host.
+* Including `-p 25:25` in the `docker run` statement when you start your [Docker] container, so that communications to your server on [port 25] are forwarded to the [Docker] container;
+* Setting the [MX record] for your domain to point to your server.
+  (If you are using a [multi-server arrangement], make sure to point it specifically to the machine that operates with the `mail` container role);
+* Ensuring that the firewall rules (a/k/a "security groups") protecting your server allow incoming connections on [port 25].
+* Setting the [`incoming mail domain`] directive in the [configuration] to the e-mail domain you want to use, unless the domain you want to use for e-mailing is the same as the domain used for your web server ([`external hostname`]).

-See the [e-mail setup] section of the [installation] instructions for information about configuring the e-mail server.
+See the [e-mail setup] section of the [installation] instructions for details about how the e-mail receiving feature works.

 ## Running code in the background when an e-mail arrives